zdorward/launchpad/README.md

 After experimenting with multiple programs and frameworks, I came across Flutter, a cross-platform mobile development framework, using the Dart programming language.
 The framework also utilized tools like Android Studio, Visual Studio Code, and Xcode.
 I also used Firebase as a backend data storage system.

 I worked on the app for most of the summer of 2018, and finally published it to the Google Play Store on November 27, 2018.
 I later published the app on the Apple App Store in early 2019 (though it is only available through TestFlight).

+Please explore the lib folder to see my code!